segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/destination-plugins/facebook-app-events-kotlin-android.md

 When you call `track` Segment automatically sends that event and it's properties to Facebook.
 In the Facebook analytics interface you'll be able to use the event properties to segment your data.

-Facebook App Events doesn't like events with periods in the name so if you send us an event with periods in the name, we'll convert all periods to underscores.
-So if your event is `friend.added`, we'll send that to Facebook as `friend_added`.
-We also truncate events that are longer than 40 characters long due to Facebook's API constraints.
+Segment will truncate events that are longer than 40 characters long due to Facebook's API constraints.

 ### Facebook Parameters